Gift cards and vouchers

 Get Our Free Money Tips Email!

-That's nice.
 A gift card makes a much nicer present than cold hard cash, doesn't it?
 Er, no, not really.
 You may not like giving cash as a Christmas present, but it's a much better way to give than purchasing a gift card.
-Cash is less risky, more flexible and guarantees the person you're giving to will be able to spend the amount you're giving – even if their favourite store goes under.

-But we're out of the recession.
 Surely there's little chance of a retailer going bust?
-It's easy to say that, but in fact a number of large high street companies have gone into administration in recent years – Phones4U, La Senza and Kiddicare were the latest casualties in 2014.
+It's easy to say that, but in fact a number of large high street companies, such as Toys R US and Maplin, have gone into administration in recent years.

 So if a retailer does go bust and I'm unlikely to get my money back, should I just throw my gift card/voucher away?
 No. Don't be too quick to chuck gift cards – administrators may have a change of heart.
-For example, when Comet went into administration in November 2012, the administrator Deloitte ended up allowing it to accept gift cards, after originally saying it couldn't.
+For example, House of Fraser went into administration in August 2018, but some customers were later issued with replacement e-vouchers in October 2018 after the firm was bought out.

 Is there anything else I can try?
 There are a few other tricks you can try to get your cash back if a retailer goes bust before you've used your gift cards.
 Here are your options: